 The Phoenicians discovered it, and the Romans fell in love with it: Caesarea is most famous for its intriguing Roman, Byzantine, and Crusader ruins, but also offers a stroll through artists’ galleries, an underwater archaeological park, and culinary delights.
-Modern-day Caesarea is a popular tourist center that juxtaposes a vibrant past and bustling present.
+This popular tourist center juxtaposes a vibrant past and bustling present.
 Near the archaeological site is the well-to-do community of Caesarea, a group of homes on the sea.
 Here you'll find the Ralli Museum and the famed Roman aqueduct.

 Caesarea: Roman City

 Herod the Great gave Caesarea its name, dedicating the magnificent Roman city he built to his patron, Augustus Caesar.
 It was the Roman emperor

 The Old City of Akko, a UNESCO World Heritage Site, is an enchanting mix of mosques, markets, and vaulted Crusader ruins (many of them underground...